tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chromium-based-browsers.md

 ## Install AdNauseam

 #### Manual Install in Developer Mode
-1. Download the latest [adnauseam-chromium.zip](https://github.com/dhowe/AdNauseam/releases/latest/download/adnauseam-chromium.zip) file from the [releases page](https://github.com/dhowe/AdNauseam/releases/latest)
+1. Download the latest [adnauseam-chromium.zip](https://github.com/dhowe/AdNauseam/releases/latest/download/adnauseam-chromium.zip) file from [releases](https://github.com/dhowe/AdNauseam/releases/latest)
 2. Extract the zip file to a folder where it can remain after install

 &nbsp; &nbsp; &nbsp; _Warning: Do not delete this folder after install or the extension will be disabled_